There are countless metaphors and quotes about life, career and the successes or failures within them.

 That was in 2011 when the women’s track & field team won the Big Ten indoor championship.
 Throughout her tenure, Dennis and her staff have established the Buckeye track and field and cross country programs as some of the premier teams among the Power 5 conferences.
 In her 12 years, Dennis’ program has produced:

 2 Big Ten Freshmen of the Year

 As for her personal accolades, they are numerous and continue to roll in.
 At the end of the 2017-18 seasons, she became the first woman in Big Ten history to guide a men’s team to an indoor and outdoor conference title sweep.
 Dennis also is the first female to earn the Big Ten Coach of the Year honors for a men’s program in both the indoor and outdoor seasons.
-On December 18 in San Antonio, Texas, she will be inducted into the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) Coaches Hall of Fame.
+In December, she was inducted into the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) Coaches Hall of Fame.

 Dennis has also made a name for herself on the international scene, highlighted by an appointment as the head coach of the U.S. women’s national team at the 2000 Olympic Games in Sydney.
 Most recently, she was the head coach for the Americas Team at the IAAF Continental Cup in Ostrava, Czech Republic.
 She led a team made up of athletes from North, Central and South Americas and the Caribbean to the title.

 In all of that, she still finds inspiration and motivation from her student-athletes, staff and her fellow coaching colleagues.

 “I’m inspired by the great coaches that are here, and I don’t want to be the slug on Gene (Smith)’s coaching staff.
 I’m not going to do that!”
 Dennis said.
 “They (the Ohio State coaches) inspire me to become better.”